-On-page editing is what you see when accessing the edit view in Episerver.
+On-page editing is what you see when accessing the edit view in Optimizely.
 From here you can instantly start editing content; the areas that are available for editing are highlighted.
 The available areas depend on how the page type was defined and each area is set up with a property type which controls what you can do with each area.
 One area can, for example, have an image property type and is intended for images; another area can have a page description property and is intended for text describing the page.
 This means that you will have different editing options when clicking an area, depending on the area's type of property.
 Typically for a page, you can edit page name, description, the main editorial area, and perhaps a content area with blocks.

 Areas and properties available for editing are implementation-specific, and depend on the type of property and how the rendering is built on your website.